 Facilities with extremely hazardous materials above certain threshold levels are required to provide initial information to the EPCRA reporting program and to local emergency planners.
 Facilities identify important contact information and provide for planning and coordination.

-In addition to release notification requirements under EPCRA Section 304, Delaware has it’s own release reporting regulation, Reporting of a Discharge of a Pollutant or an Air Contaminant.
-Since this regulation is established in Delaware’s state code as under 7 Del.
+In addition to release notification requirements under EPCRA Section 304, Delaware has it’s own release reporting regulation, Reporting of a Discharge of a Pollutant or an Air Contaminant (7 DE Admin.
+Code 1203).
+Since this regulation is established in Delaware’s state code under 7 Del.
 Code § 6028, it is sometimes referred to as “Regulation 6028.”
 However, this regulation is formally listed in the Delaware Administrative Code as Regulation 1203.
 The requirements under Regulation 1203 are not identical to those of EPCRA Section 304.
 For example, the lists of substances and the reportable quantities are not exactly the same.
 Both regulations must be consulted.

 The reporting requirements under sections 311 (Safety Data Sheets) and 312 (Annual Hazardous Chemical Inventory) are similar.
 They cover the same chemicals, facilities, and thresholds.
 And they both use the Tier II ManagerTM system.